Travel Tips, make the most out of your holiday!

 For example London, Frankfurt , Paris, Tokio, Seoul, Buenos Aires, New York, Los Angeles etc have more then one airport.

 Booking a combination of flights departing and arriving to different airports are a tax headache for the airlines.
-Retun tickets are calculated with all taxes being added from the same airports but when you combine different destinations or origins the mathematical equation gets more complicated by fares, taxes and fuel surcharges.
+Return tickets are calculated with all taxes being added from the same airports but when you combine different destinations, the mathematical equation gets more complicated by fares, taxes and fuel surcharges.

+For example a direct flight from London to Kuala Lumpur return can cost £550.
 When combining different airports and adding transit stops, airlines will combine lower taxes and often making mistakes on the fare calculation, therefore creating what we know as the "Error-Fares".

+We found that departing from Lyon (France), then transiting in London and flying home from Singapore to London, was cheaper.
+Total price was £210 for a return flight.
 If you add the additional flight to Lyon this will only cost an extra £45 making a grand total of £255.
 Saving an incredible £245!!

 For example: Buying a Multi-sector flight Brussels-Madrid-Tokio-Madrid-Frankfurt ; if we miss the first sector and decide we will commence our trip from Madrid.
-When you will get to the airport they will not find your seservation and the ticket will be invalid because you are trying to make this sector your first one, but in fact it's your second one as per the ticket.
+When you will get to the airport they will not find your reservation and the ticket will be invalid because you are trying to make this sector your first one, but in fact it's your second one as per the ticket.

 Airlines, online travel agencies and tourism companies often use promotional discount codes to tempt travellers to book.
 Keep an eye for them by subscribing to the website or following deal pages.
 You can often save a 5-20% over the original price.

 Pages like Quidco or Topcashback give you money after you have flown or stayed at hotels.

 Low cost airlines make you pay for food and drink.
 So why not take your own packed sandwich with you and refill an empty bottle with water after security?

 Additionally from these tips related when buying tickets to travel by air you can also make a note of the following tips to save you money (and often time) when you arrive:

-attach_money Exchange money prior to arriving at the airport: Airports take away huge commission rates when compared to high street branches.
+attach_money Exchange money prior to arriving at the airport: Airports takeaway huge commission rates when compared to high street branches.
 Often there are now coupons and vouchers and can find better deals by submitting online orders.

 computer Research before you arrive:Check local transportation options online before you arrive and plan which mode of transport suits you best.
-Download maps, enquire how to pay, timetables, routes etc.
+Download maps, check how to pay, look at timetables, routes etc.

 thumb_up Travel reviews and opinions:As like with this website where you can find useful information about the destinations you are planning to visit, it's very handy to know others people's opinions and experiences so you can have a basic idea of what to expect.

 When arriving make the most effort to stay awake and busy during the day till the late evening.
 So your body can adapt quicker to the time change.
-Drink plenty of water and refrain from extreme sports or activities during a few days as the body is still adapting.
+Drink plenty of water and refrain from extreme sports or alcohol during a few days as the body is still adapting.

-sentiment_satisfied_alt Well being on board: Travelling many hours on a plane can be very tiring even you are not doing much in fact.
-Due to the small space (Economy Class), your body accumulates tension, blood pressure is different and it's harder to maintain concentration when writing, reading, watching screens etc.
+sentiment_satisfied_alt Well being on board: Travelling many hours on a plane can be very tiring, even you are not doing much in fact.
+Due to the small space (Economy Class), your body accumulates tension, blood pressure changes and it's harder to maintain concentration when writing, reading, watching screens etc.

 Additionally it's recommended to get out of your seat every two hours to stretch your legs and muscles.
 Using balms, hand creams, and other hydrating products will help you get a rested look as well.

-Last but not least it's recommended to do small exercises from your seat, in order to maintain a good blood circulation and avoid cramps and pains.
-Specifically for older people.
+Last but not least, it's recommended to do small exercises from your seat, in order to maintain a good blood circulation and avoid cramps and pains.
+Specifically, for older people.